GuardHei/UltimateTAA/Assets/AdvancedRenderPipeline/README.md

  ### Bit 2

  Reserved to exclude pixels from static velocity calculation.
-Can be used as custom bit after the velocity passes.
+Can be used as a custom bit after the velocity passes.

  1: Already calculated dynamic velocity

  0: Still requires the full screen static velocity pass

  ### Bits 3 - 7